kfung010/muonTruck/README.md

 msbuild muTruck.sln /p:Configuration=Release /m:4
 ```

 Run the simulation in the `build` directory.
-See below for the options in the `config.mac` file.
+Please modify `vis.mac` and `config.mac` respectively for the visualization mode and the batch mode.
+See below for the configuration options.

 | Mode              | Linux Command                    | Windows Command                          |
 |-------------------|----------------------------------|-------------------------------------------|